 While a bit of pain after the procedure is expected, you need to keep reading if you are still in distress following a root canal.
 You will need to know when pain after a root canal is normal- and when it isn’t.

 What Causes The Pain?

-Nearly everyone feels a little pain after a root canal procedure because to fix your tooth, and an incision must be made to clean the pulp and the dentin.
-When a root canal is needed, you may have a severe tooth infection and be in a considerable amount of pain.
+Nearly everyone feels a little pain after a root canal procedure because to fix your tooth, an incision must be made to clean the pulp and the dentin.
+When a root canal is needed, you may have a severe tooth infection and be in considerable pain.
 A root canal should relieve the pain and save the tooth.
 During cleaning, you may experience irritated nerves and gums surrounding the tooth.

 Your tooth may hurt as well.
 This pain is normal.
 Of course, we don’t want you to be in pain.
 We want you to feel better, which means we may give you medication to help with the pain and show you recommendations to help ease your pain.